kyleoak574/SOTF-Saves/README.md

 We need to go into this file, and then into the Multiplayer folder.
 Here we find the individual saves:
 ![image](https://user-images.githubusercontent.com/36479495/221271364-335be6c9-07ed-4dab-83d1-9242100f7dcb.png)

-This is the file we will upload here.
+This is the folder we will upload here.
 To make things simple we should only have one person hosting at a time, and when they're done hosting they upload the new save file here.